A relation between Dieudonne displays and crystalline Dieudonne theory: From -divisible groups to Dieudonn e displays

 \begin{Prop} Every Dieudonn\'e display over an admissible ring $R$ is defined over a finitely generated $W(R_{\red})$-subalgebra of $R$.
 For an injective homomorphism of admissible rings $R\to S$ such that $R_{\red}\to S_{\red}$ is bijective, the base change of Dieudonn\'e displays from $R$ to $S$ is fully faithful. \end{Prop}

-\begin{proof} A Dieudonn\'e display over $R$ is given by projective $\WW(R)$-modules of finite type $L,T$ together with an $f$-linear automorphism $\Psi$ of $L\oplus T$.
-These objects can be described by three matrices: the idempotents corresponding to representations of $L$ and $T$ as direct summands of free modules of finite type, and the associated matrix representation of $\Psi$.
-The coefficients of these matrices are finitely many elements of $\WW(R)=W(R_{\red})\oplus\hat W(\NNN_R)$, which involve only finitely many non-zero coefficients in $\hat W(\NNN_R)$.
-This proves the first assertion.
-Similarly, every homomorphism of Dieudonn\'e displays over $R$ is defined over a finitely generated $W(R_{\red})$-subalgebra of $R$.
+\begin{proof} For a ring $A$ let $\V(A)$ be the category of projective $A$-modules of finite type.
+Since the ring $\WW(R)$ is the filtered union of\/ $\WW(R')$ where $R'$ runs through the finitely generated $W(R_{\red})$-subalgebras of $R$, the category $\V(\WW(R))$ is equivalent to the direct limit over $R'$ of $\V(\WW(R'))$.
+Since a Dieudonn\'e display over $R$ can be given by $L,T\in\V(\WW(R))$ together with an $f$-linear automorphism $\Psi$ of $L\oplus T$, the first assertion of the proposition follows.
+Similarly, every homomorphism of Dieudonn\'e displays over $R$ is defined over some finitely generated $R'$.
 Thus for the second assertion we may assume that $\NNN_S^r=0$.
 Let $\bar S=S/\NNN_S^{r-1}$ and $\bar R=R/R\cap\NNN_S^{r-1}$.
-Let $R'\subseteq S$ be the inverse image of $\bar R\subseteq\bar S$.
+Let $R''\subseteq S$ be the inverse image of $\bar R\subseteq\bar S$.
 By induction on $r$, the base change of Dieudonn\'e displays from $\bar R$ to $\bar S$ is fully faithful.
-It follows that the base change from $R'$ to $S$ is fully faithful as well.
-By Corollary \ref{Co-deform-DDD}, Dieudonn\'e displays over $R$ or over $R'$ are equivalent to Dieudonn\'e displays over $\bar R$ together with a lift of the Hodge filtration to $R$ or to $R'$, respectively.
-Since $R\to R'$ is injective, it follows that the base change of Dieudonn\'e displays from $R$ to $R'$ is fully faithful. \end{proof}
+It follows that the base change from $R''$ to $S$ is fully faithful as well.
+By Corollary \ref{Co-deform-DDD}, using trivial divided powers, Dieudonn\'e displays over $R$ or over $R''$ are equivalent to Dieudonn\'e displays over $\bar R$ together with a lift of the Hodge filtration to $R$ or to $R''$, respectively.
+Since $R\to R''$ is injective, it follows that the base change of Dieudonn\'e displays from $R$ to $R''$ is fully faithful. \end{proof}